Create users and groups on Oracle Linux

 ls -la /home/alice

-The contents of SKEL (
+The system copies the contents of SKEL (

 /etc/skel